Akaash Singh

 Akaash Singh (born May 4, 1984) is an American comedian, actor, and podcaster.
-He is known for hosting the Flagrant podcast with Andrew Schulz and his comedy specials Bring Back Apu and Gaslit on YouTube.
+He is known for formerly hosting the Flagrant podcast with Andrew Schulz and his comedy specials Bring Back Apu and Gaslit on YouTube.

-Early life
+Early life and education

 Singh was born on May 4, 1984, in Dallas, Texas, into an Indian family from Uttar Pradesh.
 His father is a business owner.
 He started developing his stand-up skills at school talent shows.
-He went to Austin College in Sherman from 2002 to 2006.
+He went to Austin College from 2002 to 2006.
 He left the pre-med track to pursue his comedy career full-time.

 Career

 Stand-up comedy

 Singh began performing stand-up comedy by his freshman year in college as he performed at his first open mic in Denton, Texas.

 In February 2022, Singh self-released his first comedy special, Bring Back Apu on YouTube.
 This special amassed a million views in one week of being released.

 Television, film, and web series

 Singh was featured in five episodes of the improv comedy show Wild 'n Out (2014–2015), moving to a creative consultant role in 2017.

 Additionally, he appeared in a smaller role in HBO's The Leftovers (2014) and was a cast member for the fifth season of MTV's Guy Code (2015).

 In 2016, Singh appeared as Mookie in the Netflix series Brown Nation.